rschristopher/ischristtrue.com/src/ancient-views/index.md

  [modern worldview](../modern-views/index.md).
 Western secularism attempts to "make sense" of other worldviews by falsification, hence the inevitable nihilism that follows secularism, and the postmodern reactions that make nihilism explicit.

-That said, the ostensible failures of the
- [modern worldview](../modern-views/index.md) have led to anomalies and a recognition that at least one of the ancient worldviews must have been more correct, more [true](../truth.md), because it produced good fruits, while the modern view is producing bad fruits of its own destruction.